tdresearchgroup/ProjectMiner/README.md

 ```
 1. JDK Package needs to be selected if necessary when setting up as a new project.
-2. File location of "design_keywords.txt" needs to be fixed if necessary.
+2. File location of "design_keywords.txt" needs to be fixed in ProjectHandler.java if necessary.
 3.
 ```
 Keep pressing "Enter" until you see "Is this OK? (yes)"